Tropical storm conditions expected this weekend in Bermuda due to Hurricane Lee

-According to the National Hurricane Center’s 8 a.m., Wednesday advisory, tropical storm conditions are expected this weekend in Bermuda due to Hurricane Lee.
+According to the National Hurricane Center’s latest advisory, tropical storm conditions are expected this weekend in Bermuda due to Hurricane Lee.

-Hurricane Lee has begun to slow down slightly as it approaches Bermuda, according to the 5 a.m., National Hurricane Center advisory.
+Below is a video posted by the Hurricane Hunters on Wednesday showing the latest view of Hurricane Lee.

-Lee is moving west-northwest at 6 mph with 115 mph sustained winds and gusts reaching 140 mph as of the 8 a.m., Wednesday advisory.
+Lee is moving north-northwest at 9 mph with 100 mph sustained winds and gusts, making it a Category 2 storm.

 The National Hurricane Center stated, “Slow weakening is forecast during the next few days; however, Lee is likely to remain a large and dangerous hurricane into the weekend.”

-Hurricane Margot continues to maintain its Category 1 status and is expected to strengthen through Wednesday, according to the advisory.
+While Hurricane Margot continues to maintain its Category 1 status, the storm has weakened slightly while traversing the Central Atlantic, according to the NHC advisory.

+Margot is forecast to meander within weak steering currents on Friday and make a small clockwise loop over the weekend.

-Margot is moving toward the north near 12 mph.
-The NHC expects a gradual turn to the north-northwest and north during the next couple of days.
+Margot is moving toward the north-northwest near 6 mph.
+The NHC expects a continued turn to the north-northwest and north during the next couple of days.

 Current models show all three developments are not a threat to Florida.